2023 Best Film, Video & Photographic Arts Schools in Michigan

 On average, film graduates from Eastern Michigan take out $28,313 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $232.

-Full Film, Video & Photographic Arts at Eastern Michigan University Report
+Read full report on Film, Video & Photographic Arts at Eastern Michigan University

-Oakland University came in at #9 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Michigan ranking.
-Located in the suburb of Rochester Hills, Oakland is a public college with a large student population.
+Oakland University ranked #9 on this year’s Best Film, Video & Photographic Arts Schools in Michigan list.
+Located in the large suburb of Rochester Hills, Oakland is a public school with a large student population.

 While working on their degree, film majors at Oakland accumulate an average of around $27,000 in student debt.